-Material Testaments of the Never Finished
+Material Testament of the Never-Finished

 The capitalist relationship to nature is on the linear path of commodification.
 Rivers become canals.
 Fossils become fuel.
 In the search for supplies for this system, an exploitive human-nature relationship proceeded to bore its signature into the layers of the earth with jackhammers and excavators.
 We call this geological epoch the Anthropocene.